typereact/typereact/CONTRIBUTING.md

 * Submit pull request from your personal github to the org’s github.
 The pull request should be from your feature branch to the org’s dev branch.

-* Once your pull request has been merged to the org's dev branch, git checkout your local dev branch and rebase from the org's dev branch before beginning work on a new feature
+* Once your pull request has been merged to the org's dev branch, git checkout your local dev branch and rebase from the org's dev branch before beginning work on a new feature.

 ## Commit Message Guidelines